American Express Business Green Rewards Card Review

-Looking for an American Express travel rewards card for business, but put off by the $450 annual fee that comes with the exclusive Amex Business Platinum card?
-The Amex OPEN Business Green Rewards card might be just the card for you and your business.
+Looking for an American Express travel rewards card for business but put off by sticker shock of the annual fee for the exclusive Amex Business Platinum Card?
+Then Amex’s Business Green Rewards Card might be just the perfect pick for you and your business.

-The Green Rewards card is a charge card — a particular specialty of American Express.
-Unlike a standard credit card, a charge card doesn’t allow you to carry any of your balance over to the following month (under normal circumstances — more on that later).
-One benefit of this arrangement is that there is no preset spending limit — instead, you’ll get an individualized spending limit that adjusts over time based on your card use, credit record, and other factors.
-We published an article on choosing between a charge card and a standard credit card for those interested.
+The Business Green Rewards Card is a charge card — a particular specialty of American Express.
+A charge card has one major difference when compared to a standard credit card: It doesn’t allow you to carry any of your balance over to the following month (under normal circumstances — Amex has a trick up its sleeve that we’ll touch on later).
+One benefit of this arrangement is that there is no interest rate to worry about — instead, you’ll simply need to pay off your balance in full each month.

-You won’t be earning travel points at the same rate you would with the Business Platinum or gain access to the same fancy airport lounges, but then again, you’ll have to spend a lot less per year to cover the Business Green Rewards card’s lower annual fee.
+With the Business Green Card in hand, you won’t be earning travel points at the same rate you would with the Business Platinum (or even Amex’s Business Gold Card) or gain access to the same fancy airport lounges.
+But then again, you’ll have to spend a lot less per year to cover this little sibling’s lower annual fee.

-Is the OPEN Business Green Rewards charge card enough of a value proposition for you and your business?
+Is the Amex Business Green Rewards charge card enough of a value proposition for you and your business?
 Read on to see how well the card measures up.

 Table of Contents